jmheder/gfx803-Rocm-Fedora/README.md

 cd ComfyUI
 ```

-Ensure the requirements.txt file has the following lines, "torch=2.1+custom" and torchvision="0.16.0+custom" and torchaudio=2.1.2+custom
+Edit the requirements.txt file and ensure it has the following lines, "torch=2.1+custom" and torchvision="0.16.0+custom" and torchaudio=2.1.2+custom

 ```
 pip install -r requirements.txt --extra-index-url ./packages